biobakery/kneaddata/doc/UserManual.md

 reference sequence.

 For certain common databases, we provide indexed files.
 If you use these, you can skip the manual build steps below.
+Alternatively if you would like to bypass the reference alignment portion of the workflow, a database does not need to be provided when running KneadData.

 To download the indexed human reference database, run the following command:
     * `` $ kneaddata_database --download human bowtie2 $DIR ``